-This is an exercise in political absurdity: India reacts to Pakistan's new political map
+This is an exercise in political absurdity: India on Pakistan's new political map

 New Delhi, Aug 04: India on Tuesday strongly protested Pakistan's new 'political map' that counts Jammu and Kashmir and Junagadh in Gujarat as its territories.
 "This is the most historic day in Pakistan's history," Khan said at a news conference after getting cabinet approval for the map.